make-software/how-to-casperlabs/docs/user-guides/Delegating-CSPR-Stake.md

 ### Connect a Wallet

-You can access the wallet Sign In screen by clicking `Sign In` from the top navigation menu.
+You can access the wallet Sign In screen by clicking `Sign In` from the top navigation menu of [CSPR.Live](http://cspr.live).
 Then follow these steps to sign in using the Signer app:

-1. From the Sign In screen click `Sign In` under the Casper Signer option
+1. From the Sign In screen, click `Sign In` under the Casper Signer option
 2. The Signer app window will open automatically.
-From the Signer window, when prompted to connect Signer to site, click `Connect` .
+From the Signer window, when prompted to connect Signer to site, click `Connect`.
 Then click `Connect` again to approve the connection.
 3. Select an account to connect to.

 ### Access Delegate Stake Wizard

-Once you've signed in, you can access the Delegate Stake wizard in a few ways.
+Once you've signed in to [CSPR.Live](http://cspr.live), you can access the Delegate Stake wizard in a few ways.

 * **OPTION 1:** Click `Wallet` from the top navigation menu, then click `Delegate`